SummittDweller/docksal-d6-starter/README.md

 # drude-d6-starter
 Create a Drupal 6 site in Drude (https://github.com/blinkreaction/drude)

+Current use case is for Migrating D6 sites to D8

 - Current Drupal 6 version 6.38
 - Assumes a working drude environment